PranjalMaithani/unsplash/README.md

 # Unsplash Clone

-Check out the demo here : [Onsplash](https://onsplash-unsplash-clone.netlify.app/) This is a clone of [Unsplash](https://unsplash.com/), and uses their api to fetch photos.
+Check out the demo here : [Onsplash](https://onsplash-unsplash-clone.netlify.app/).

+This is a clone of [Unsplash](https://unsplash.com/), and uses their api to fetch photos.
 These are then displayed using a masonry grid.

+React has been used to build this.

 ## Features